git/git.github.io/rev_news/drafts/edition-25.md

 performed as well as ways and [code](https://github.com/cr-marcstevens/sha1collisiondetection) to detect such a collision attack was published at the same time.

-This generated a lot of news article related to Git and SHA-1 in many places like for example LWN.net:
+This generated a lot of news articles related to Git and SHA-1 in many places like for example LWN.net:

   - [Linus on Git and SHA-1 [LWN.net]](https://lwn.net/Articles/715621/)